 I have seen it with my own eyes.
 In 2015 on general deer hunting season opening morning, I was horrified by coyotes attacking a doe as I watched it through my binoculars at a distance of 450 yards in hunting district B4.
 The doe was rearing up on her hind legs and trying stomp one of the coyotes.
 The doe ran into the reeds with a couple of coyotes trailing behind.
 That was the last I saw them.

 The coyote is not the only predator on base that is affecting the big game population.
 More than half of California is prime mountain lion habitat.
 Generally speaking, mountain lions can be found wherever deer are present, since deer are a mountain lion's main food source.
 Foothills and mountains and most suitable mountain lion habitat, while valleys and deserts are considered unsuitable.
-In recent years, based on sightings and foot track evidence, and talking with several Vandy hunters, there could be about a dozen mountain lions venturing in and out of Vandenberg.
+In recent years, based on my sightings and foot track evidence, and talking with several Vandy hunters, there could be about a dozen mountain lions venturing in and out of Vandenberg.
 That could account for over 600 dear killed a year on and near the Base.
 Three lions were killed by cars on base in 2019.
-Mountain lions have definitely become a significant threat to big game populations.
+Mountain lions have definitely become a significant threat to big game populations on base.
 Since the passing of Proposition 117 in 1990, mountain lion hunting ended in California.
 The California Fish and Wildlife estimates there are 6,000 mountain lions.
 I think that is grossly underestimated.

 The chart below shows a deer population trend in California.
 Read more here.